 💡 Did you know?
 A regular, blue-cover passport is also called the Type “P” passport because it’s used for personal travel (hence the “P”).

-What Can I Use as Proof of Citizenship besides My Birth Certificate?
+What Can I Use Instead of a Birth Certificate for Passport Applications?

 - Baptism certificate